 - Register your presence on the lists circulated at each session.
 If there is a legitimate reason (e.g. illness, funded mission) for not attending a specific session:

 - inform in writing the supervisor, the professor(s) organizing the seminar and the administrative assistant responsible for that seminar

-- obtain written approval for the absence from the seminar before the session takes place (or immediately afterwards in cases of sudden illness
+- obtain written approval for the absence from the seminar before the session takes place (or immediately afterwards in cases of sudden illness)

-- The Core Introductory Seminar is reserved to 1st year researchers and aims to promote a common culture of discussion and engagement among researchers from very different backgrounds.
-It consists in two parts: the first part introduces researchers to the fields of research of the Department and to its approaches, while the second part focuses on sources (investigating the use of archival and other primary sources, appropriate methods for the use of different types of source material, developing research questions and hypotheses in dialogue with the sources).
+- The Core Introductory Seminar is reserved for 1st year researchers and aims to promote a common culture of discussion and engagement among researchers from very different backgrounds.
+It consists of two parts: the first part introduces researchers to the fields of research of the Department and to its approaches, while the second part focuses on sources (investigating the use of archival and other primary sources, appropriate methods for the use of different types of source material, developing research questions and hypotheses in dialogue with the sources).

 - March Paper Seminars are structured around two periods: Early Modern History and Modern History.
 They are designed to introduce researchers to the basic practicalities of historical research, defining one’s agenda of research questions, evaluating existing historiography, structuring analysis and narrative, etc. These seminars provide a forum in which first-year researchers who are preparing their March Paper can present their sources, hypotheses and ideas to peers and professors in order to obtain critical feedback.

 - On demand, and if necessary, the Department can also provide support for Paleography, Latin or extra-European languages courses.